Fussy Eater? Try this!

 Engage the child in some movement before the meal to help them organise or reset themselves.

-- Everyone should sit with a 90o angle at the hips, knees and ankles.
+- Everyone should sit with a 90 degree angle at the hips, knees and ankles.
 (Special chairs, foot rests or booster seats may be required).

 - Decide on the environmental cues that will help your child concentrate on eating (eg. turn TV off, sit in a well-lit area, use a familiar placemat).